debg48/power-bi-dashboard/README.md

  * From Product Master product id
  * From Sales date and product id

-In the report view we will create new measures as follows :
+In the report view we will create new measures in Sales Table as follows :

 ```
 CY Sales =